USTC-GCL-F/Surface-Mesh-Framework/README.md

-# Mesh Viewer for Triangular Surfaces
+# Framework for surface mesh processing

 The program is used to load meshes and render using OpenGL.